KargoGlobal/code-review/README.md

 ### Does it Work?
 * It is highly recommended to checkout the branch and test it on your local machine.
 * If any unit tests fail or if you notice issues when testing the functionality, report them back to the developer with detailed steps to reproduce.
+* Ensure that potential errors are handled gracefully.
+This is especially important for client side Javascript, where we can't feasibly test every possible device.

 ## Intermediate